-The Santa Barbara County Food Action Plan is the result of two years of collaboration and partnership, over a thousand hours of volunteer time, and the significant investment of local foundations and donors.
-Addressing complex challenges such as food insecurity, climate change and population growth, the Food Action Plan includes actionable goals and strategies that will help build a more prosperous and resilient food system.
+The Santa Barbara County Food Action Network is the result of more than two years of collaboration and partnership, over a thousand hours of volunteer time, and the significant investment of local foundations and donors.
+Addressing complex challenges such as food insecurity, climate change and population growth, the Network grew out of a comprehensive Food Action Plan, which includes actionable goals and strategies to help build and sustain a more prosperous and resilient food system.

-“It was incredible to see the drive and passion that fueled the planning process throughout its duration,” shared Sharyn Main, Santa Barbara Foundation Senior Director of Community Investments.
+“It was incredible to see the drive and passion that fueled the planning process throughout its duration,” shared Sharyn Main, former Senior Director of Community Investments for the Santa Barbara Foundation, who worked closely on developing the Network.
 “The depth of understanding and the sense of urgency resulted in a plan that is comprehensive and achievable.”

-The vision of the Santa Barbara County Food Action Plan facilitates a positive, cyclical effect that will:
+The Santa Barbara County Food Action Network facilitates a positive, cyclical effect that:

-The Santa Barbara County Food Action Plan shares strategies and systems successfully implemented in local businesses, as well as examples of practices to adopt at home.
-It also serves as a call to action for all community members to invest in our local food system in ways that will strengthen it now and for future generations.
+The Santa Barbara County Food Action Network shares strategies and systems successfully implemented in local businesses, as well as examples of practices to adopt at home.
+It also serves as a convener of stakeholders dedicated to strengthening our local food system for the current and future generations.

 “What resilience is all about, more than anything else, is a community thinking about its future and having the audacity to actually want to write that future, to form that future, as opposed to always having to clean up the messes of the hand we’re dealt,” said Gallo.

-Your support is needed to broadly promote the Santa Barbara County Food Action Plan and build the community capacity necessary for successful implementation.
-If you would like more information or are interested in donating, please contact Pedro Paz or Barbara Andersen.
+Your support is needed to broadly promote the Santa Barbara County Food Action Network and continue to build the community capacity necessary to sustain and improve this important initiative.